karrot-dev/yunity.org/user/pages/05.wurzen/default.md

     'og:image': 'https://yunity.org/user/pages/04.wurzen/wupphouse_smallwithpadding.png'
     description: 'We want to realize our vision of a responsible, sustainable and open way of living'
 menu: Kanthäuser Wurzen
-menu_description: Living equality, self-determination and acceptability
+menu_description: Living with equality, self-determination and acceptability
 image: 'wupphouse_smallwithpadding.png'
 ---